Hometown Advocates Fearlessly Handling Calhoun's Most Complex Cases

 Wills Versus Trusts In Estate Planning

-Wills and trusts are both legal documents that allow you to specify how your assets will be distributed and who will become legal guardians of your minor children after your death.
+Wills and trusts are both legal documents that allow you to specify how your assets will be distributed and who will become the legal guardians of your minor children after your death.
 One of the key differences between the two is that trusts need not go through probate.
 This means the substance of a will is public while the financial matters described in a trust remain private.

 Strengths And Weaknesses Of Wills